 - Configure the setting:

-- If using watchOS 11 or later, scroll down and tap Off.
+- If using watchOS 11 or later, scroll down and tap fixed or Off.

 - If using an earlier version of watchOS, turn Private Address off.